-The relocation of The Forest High School will enable two major changes for Frenchs Forest:
+The relocation of The Forest High School will enable 2 major changes for Frenchs Forest:

-- New state-of-the art high school, where students will enjoy easy connections to transport, open space and sporting fields - The opening up of more than 60,000 sqm of ideally located land for a bustling new town centre.
+- a new state-of-the art high school, where students will enjoy easy connections to transport, open space and sporting fields - the opening up of more than 60,000 sqm of ideally located land for a bustling new town centre.

-The proposed new site for the Forest High School is 187 Allambie Road, Allambie Heights, around 1km south east of Frenchs Forest Precinct.
+The site for the Forest High School is 187 Allambie Road, Allambie Heights, around one kilometre south east of Frenchs Forest Precinct.
 This site can be accessed from Allambie Road away from major intersections while remaining in the school catchment area.
 It is also near Allambie Heights Public School and Warringah Aquatic Centre.

 Development of the town centre will only occur once the new high school opens.
-The proposed site is free of heritage constraints and is already serviced by gas, water, sewer, electricity, stormwater and public transport.
+The high school site is free of heritage constraints and is already serviced by gas, water, sewer, electricity, stormwater and public transport.